 Tile has, however, shared stories of people who use their tech to track turtles and dogs.
-Hopefully this encourages them to add more pet-friendly features.
-But, until then, here’s how you can use Tile technology to keep your pets safe for a low cost and no hassle.
+Hopefully, this encourages them to add more pet-friendly features.
+But, until then, here’s how you can use Tile technology to keep your pets safe at a low cost and with no hassle.

 1. Check the Community